 “Most of my recent drinking experiences have involved people from various backgrounds and cultures, and have been richer for it.”

 Enjoy the culture

-As an Ambassador living in Asia, it’s important for Patrick to enjoy the culture he finds himself in, helping him to see his interactions as more than just a 9-5 job.
+As a Whisky Ambassador living in Asia, it’s important for Patrick to enjoy the culture he finds himself in, helping him to see his interactions as more than just a 9-5 job.